owenmartincs/Undergraduate-Work-Samples/OCaml/README.md

-This repository contains my final project for Harvard's CS 51 class, Abstraction and Design in Computation.
+This repository contains my final project for Harvard's CS 51 class, Abstraction and Design in Computation, which teaches design, abstraction, testing, and debugging skills.

-Using OCaml, it implements a small subset of an OCaml-like language using the skills of design, abstraction, testing, and debugging taught during the course.
-The implemented language is Turing-complete and referred to as "MiniML".
+In OCaml, it implements a user-defined, Turing-complete, OCaml-like language referred to as "MiniML".